EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Trainer battles continue from the trainer hold through enemy send-out/Intro and player send-out/Intro.
 A wild opening replaces the initial enemy Pokémon Intro and continues to the actual player throw/send-out, then player Intro.
 Ordinary Pokémon Intros retain their own cancel setting.

-v1.2.8 keeps the original CBE choreography and the tested outdoor adaptation.
-Full Phenac is not offered over non-CBE live-world interiors or unknown map contexts until the separate room-path fitting is validated.
-Explicit Importer HOST DEFAULT is an authored stage and remains eligible.
+v1.4.0 keeps the original Phenac choreography and tested outdoor adaptation.
+The validated direct Importer 0.14.2 provider-selected environment/native-arena stages are now admitted on Gen 2, including the supplied cave showcase.
+Explicit Importer HOST DEFAULT remains eligible.
+This does not admit every live-world interior: non-stage interiors and unknown map contexts retain their existing safeguards until the separate room-path fitting is validated.
 Ordinary cameras and Pokémon Intro are unaffected by this eligibility rule.

+With CBE 2.0 or Colosseum Overhaul 1.0, **AUTO BATTLE FLOW must be OFF for Phenac Stadium** and CBE Boss Intro must not be selected for the same opening.
+If either conflict is detected when Phenac was actually selected for the encounter, BC shows a short top-left compatibility notice at the failure point.
+The notice is informational only: it does not pause the battle, capture input or rewrite provider settings.
+DOUBLE BATTLES may remain ON; only a battle actually admitted into CBE's doubles runtime is yielded to CBE.

 ## 1. Camera Authority